-Our beautiful Dry Creek Valley is getting ready to open its doors again for you soon.
+Our beautiful Dry Creek Valley is ready to open its doors for you.
 We are going above and beyond all appropriate measures so that when you arrive we are able to provide an incredible & relaxing experience.
 We want to recharge your inspiration and encourage a sense of calm that has been repressed for these past stressful months.
 We want to welcome you back.

 Things will be a little different, but we promise when you arrive that breath of fresh air will bring zen and the awe-inspiring beauty will be the same as you left it.